Raspberries can be a delicious and refreshing treat for us, so can chickens eat raspberries? And, if so, do they provide them any health benefits?

 This method is super simple.
 Just scatter them around in an area you don't mind chickens scratching through.
 Make sure you spread them far enough apart that they do not end up fighting and so you can keep a good eye on how many raspberries each chicken is eating.

+Chicken like fruits and berries.
+Chickens can eat cherries, chickens eat blueberries and chickens can eat blackberries in addition to raspberries.
 Try freezing some raspberries, blueberries, cherries, and blackberries, and then hang them all on a piece of fishing line together.
 Your chickens will not only love their berry medley snack but they will also enjoy chasing the string around as it swings when pecked.
 This easy to make DIY chicken toy will play double duty as a treat supplement and entertainment (for you and the chickens)